deltionJP/rfid-raspberry-sounds/README.md

 Oorspronkelijk een video player, hier is het iets aangepast zodat ik mp3 bestanden kan afspelen.
 Videos werken ook.

-Kids love this video player.
-This is a great project for folks that are new to programming.

 wat ben je nodig: